unstoppabledomains/resolution-java/README.md

 # Releases

-The most recent release of this library is available on [Maven Central](https://search.maven.org/artifact/com.unstoppabledomains/resolution).
+The most recent release of this library is available on [JitPack](https://jitpack.io/#unstoppabledomains/resolution-java).

+> We are no longer supporting [Maven Central](https://search.maven.org/artifact/com.unstoppabledomains/resolution) for new versions of the resolution-java library.

 # Usage